Morocco announce new board to develop growth of Women's club football

 Joining Ila on the high-powered panel are Hicham Soussi of Raja Ait Azza, AS Far's El Bahia Yahmidi, Mohamed Salak of Club Sportif Atlas and second division club representatives Fadoua Chernane and Saleh Ould El Arabia.

-The committee consists of two representatives of the top division clubs, one representative of the second tier clubs, one representative of the referees' group, one representative of the coaches' group and one representative of the former players' group.
+The committee consists of two representatives of the division one clubs, one representative of the second division clubs, one representative of the referees' group, one representative of the coaches' group and one representative of the former players' group.

 "Ila will chair the NWFF for the next four years as part of FRMF's strategy to develop women's football," the FRMF said in a statement.